keeganmjgreen/3D-Printed-Sensors-Development-Platform/Tips-for-Optionally-Using-SolidWorks-to-Build-Upon-Sensor-Designs.md

 # Tips for Optionally Using *SolidWorks* to Build Upon Sensor Designs

- -  Use one SolidWorks part file (`.SLDPRT` filename extension) for the body of the sensor(s) and one for each sensing element (unless, of course, sensing elements are the same).
+ -  Use one SolidWorks part file (`.SLDPRT` filename extension) for the body of the sensor(s) and one for each sensing element -- unless, of course, sensing elements are the same.
 For example:

     | Part of a Strain Sensor | Filename of SolidWorks Part      |
     |:------------------------|:---------------------------------|